-Once you ignore a blacklist, our system will not check it anymore when we scan your IPs against all the blacklists.
+Once you ignore a blacklist, our system will not check it anymore when we scan your IPs against all of the blacklists.

-It’s also worth mentioning that if you choose to ignore a RBL that your IPs are currently listed on, you will receive a change notification during the next IP checkup, because our system will notice changes in your blacklist status, a.k.a. your IPs will not be listed on that RBL anymore (or so it will seem to our system if you choose to ignore that RBL).
+It’s also worth mentioning that if you choose to ignore a RBL that your IPs are currently listed on, you will receive a change notification during the next IP checkup, because our system will notice changes in your blacklist status, a.k.a. your IPs will not be listed on that RBL anymore (or so will it seem to our system if you choose to ignore that RBL).

 When ignoring a RBL, the changes don’t take full effect until our system runs the next checkup on your IPs.

 You can also Un-Ignore any RBL the same way you have ignored it, from any of your report pages.